enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 +--------------------+----------------+------------------+

-When visiting a country page, the browser will now request your location.
+Each country page will now have a list of the cities you created with a Google map of the location.
-You should then see something like this:
+It should look something like this:

-MISSING Image (name of country at top, + google map with cities, also present the city which is closest to you using geo-distance sorting)
+MISSING Image

+TODO
-If you think the location question is bothersome, we added a simple configuration button to the part (using the city-list.xml file)
+We added a simple configuration button to the part (using the city-list.xml file)
 - so you can turn this feature on/off.
 Simply select the part in live edit, open the context panel and toggle on/off.

-MISSING Image to turn feature on/off (radiobuttons?)
+MISSING Image of part config